FreeRTOS/coreJSON/MISRA.md

 - MISRA C-2012 Rule 11.3 prohibits casting a pointer to a different type.
         This instance is a false positive, as the rule permits the addition of a const type qualifier.

-#### Rule 14.3
-_Ref 14.3.1_

-- MISRA C-2012 Rule 14.3 False positive as the value might be changed depending on the conditionally compiled code